-Before joining DeFiore in early 2016, Reiko Davis was an associate agent at Miriam Altshuler Literary Agency.
+Before joining DeFiore in 2016, Reiko Davis was at Miriam Altshuler Literary Agency.
 She grew up in Kansas City, received her BA in Comparative Literature and Art History from Brown University, and is a graduate of the Columbia Publishing Course.

-Reiko’s interests are varied, but she is particularly drawn to narrative journalism on the topics of pop culture, science/psychology, and current events as well as memoir that focuses on social justice, issues of race and gender, and the history and experiences of women and people of color.
-For fiction, she’s primarily looking for upmarket and literary novels, specifically set in contemporary times.
-She loves young, underrepresented voices, magical realism, and voice driven coming-of-age stories.
-On the children’s side, she’s actively looking for YA and middle grade projects that aren’t afraid to tackle big questions or important emotional truths, and do so through remarkable storytelling and a healthy dose of humor and heart.
+Reiko is primarily seeking literary and upmarket novels and linked story collections.
+She loves family sagas, voice-driven coming-of-age stories, and works that grapple with identity and portray diverse lived experiences.
+She also represents select narrative nonfiction that explores social justice, issues of race and gender, and the history and experiences of women and people of color.
+On the children’s side, she’s actively looking for middle grade projects that aren’t afraid to tackle big questions or important emotional truths, and do so through remarkable storytelling, humor, and heart.

-She’s not looking for adult genre fiction (fantasy, sci-fi, romance, thriller), children’s picture books, or nonfiction with a highly prescriptive bent.
+She’s not looking for adult genre fiction (fantasy, sci-fi, thriller, romance) or adult nonfiction with a highly prescriptive bent.

 How to Submit to Reiko Davis:

-Please query her at email@example.com with “Query” in the subject line as well as the following:
+Please email her at firstname.lastname@example.org with “Query” and the title of the project in the subject line as well as the following:

 - A brief, relevant bio

-- For fiction, please include the first chapter of your book pasted in the body of your email.
+- For fiction, please include the first chapter of your manuscript pasted in the body of your email.

 - No attachments, please.